Generalized Bayesian Likelihood-Free Inference: Introduction

 \section{Introduction}

-This work is concerned with performing inference for intractable-likelihood models, for which it is impossible or very expensive to evaluate the likelihood $ p(\dobs|\theta) $ for an observation $\dobs $, but from which it is easy to simulate for any parameter value $ \theta $.
+This work is concerned with performing inference for a model $P_\theta$ whose density $ p(\dobs|\theta) $ for an observation $\dobs $ is unavailable, but from which it is easy to simulate for any parameter value $ \theta $ (such models are known as intractable-likelihood or simulator models).
 Given $ \dobs $ and a prior $ \pi(\theta) $ on the parameters, the standard Bayesian posterior is $ \pi(\theta|\dobs) \propto \pi(\theta) p(\dobs|\theta) $.
 However, obtaining that explicitly or sampling from it with Markov Chain Monte Carlo (MCMC) techniques is impossible without having access to the likelihood.

-Standard Likelihood-Free Inference (LFI) techniques exploit model simulations to approximate the exact posterior distribution when the likelihood is unavailable.
-Broadly, two categories of approaches exist, differing for the kind of approximation: methods in the first category \citep{price2018bayesian, an2020robust, thomas2020likelihood} replace the intractable likelihood with a surrogate one whose parameters are estimated from simulations.
-The second category is constituted by Approximate Bayesian Computation (ABC) methods \citep{lintusaari2017, bernton2019approximate}, which implicitly approximate the likelihood by weighting parameter values according to the mismatch between observed and simulated data.
+Traditional Likelihood-Free Inference (LFI) techniques exploit model simulations to approximate the exact posterior distribution when the likelihood is unavailable, by either estimating an explicit surrogate \citep{price2018bayesian, an2020robust, thomas2020likelihood} or weighting different parameter values according to the mismatch between observed and simulated data \citep{lintusaari2017, bernton2019approximate}.

-In this work, we extend the first category above by building on the generalized Bayesian inference setup \citep{bissiri2016general, jewson2018principles, knoblauch2019generalized}: given a generic loss $ \ell(\dobs, \theta) $ between data $ \dobs $ and parameter $ \theta $, the following update for beliefs on parameter values can be defined: this allows to learn about the parameter value minimizing the expected loss over the data generating process\footnote{Indeed setting $ \ell (\dobs, \theta) = -\log p(\dobs|\theta) $ and $ w=1 $ recovers the standard Bayes update, which learns about the parameter value minimizing the KL divergence \citep{bissiri2016general}.} and respects Bayesian additivity (i.e., the posterior obtained by sequentially updating the belief with a set of observations does not depend on the order the observations are received).
-Here, the learning rate $ w $ controls speed of learning.
+In this work, we introduce a new LFI formulation grounded in the generalized Bayesian inference framework \citep{bissiri2016general, jewson2018principles, knoblauch2019generalized}: given a generic loss $ \ell(\dobs, \theta) $ between a single observation $ \dobs $ and parameter $ \theta $, the generalized posterior belief on parameter values can be defined as: this allows to learn about the parameter value minimizing the expected loss over the data generating process\footnote{Indeed setting $ \ell (\dobs, \theta) = -\log p(\dobs|\theta) $ and $ w=1 $ recovers the standard Bayes update, which learns about the parameter value minimizing the KL divergence \citep{bissiri2016general}.} and respects Bayesian additivity (namely, the belief does not depend on the order observations are received).
+The learning rate $ w $ controls speed of learning.